ofek/asciinema.github.io/docs/manual/server/self-hosting/quick-start.md

 The `SMTP_*` variables configure SMTP server used for sending short-lived login links.
 If you don't set those no mail will be sent.
-However, you can still obtain a login link from the server logs after entering your email on the login page.
+However, you can still obtain a login link from the server logs after entering your email address on the login page.
 Check [email configuration](configuration.md#email) for more details, including configuration examples for popular SMTP providers.

 The server stores the uploaded recordings and other data at `/var/opt/asciinema`.
 We used volume mapping for this directory, but you can